 Students who receive a dissertation completion award CANNOT request summer research funding too.

-Applications MUST be submitted no later than April 1, as thereafter the college loses their year’s funding.
+Applications MUST be submitted no later than April 1, as this is the end of the college fiscal year.
 Exit Survey

 You are required to complete an Exit Survey from the Graduate School.
 The survey will ask you questions about your educational experience in your graduate program.
 The Graduate School uses data from this survey when reviewing graduate programs and to guide decisions about services and initiatives for graduate students.